benjazzy/MixChat/README.md

 # MixChat

-MixChat is a chat client built for Mixer.
+MixChat is a chat client built for mixer.com.
 Mixer is a livestreaming platform built by Microsoft.
 MixChat is heavily under development and not yet ready for use however as new features are add I will update the releases until hopefully it is a hightly configurable chat program.

 # Installation